HandsOnDataViz/book/find/ct/README.md

 **TO DO** describe Freedom of Information Act (FOIA) data requests in Connecticut

-## Common data files for Hartford and Connecticut
+## Common geographic boundary files for Hartford and Connecticut

-### Geographic boundaries
+- Click link to download file.
+If necessary, right-click to Save As...
-- Download and drag into http://geojson.io to view and edit
+- To view or edit, drag files into http://geojson.io or http://mapshaper.org
-- See also the [Map Your Data](../../map/index.html) and [Shape Your Map Data](../../shape/index.html) sections of this book.
+- Learn more in the [Map Your Data](../../map/index.html) and [Shape Your Map Data](../../shape/index.html) sections of this book

 | Geography              | Source    | Preview | GeoJSON | KML |
 | :--------------------- | :---------| :------ | :------ |:--- |